keunlee/sample-fullstack-app/backend-java/README.md

 ### Database Setup

 1. locate the following folder `database` and execute the sql scripts `create.sql` and `schema.sql`, in that order, against your postgresql database.
+(Skip this step if you've done this already)
 2. locate the following file `backend-java/src/main/resources/database.properties` and replace the property values to match that of your own environment.

 ### Loading Sample Data

+(Skip this step if you've done this already)

 1. From the commandline, change the current working directory to the folder `backend-java`.
 This is the root directory for the java backend and you should see a pom file located in this directory.
 2. Run: `mvn clean compile package`